 How can we make the digital world accessible to older people?

 The COVID-19 pandemic has forced us to move much of our lives online.
 But as we have moved into a digital world some people have been left behind.
 One such group is older people, with 77% of those aged 70 and above having low levels of digital engagement.
-Our panel will discuss the causes of differing levels of accessibility and engagement, and what we can do to make sure everyone has the opportunity to access the digital world.
+Our panel discussed the causes of differing levels of accessibility and engagement, and what we can do to make sure everyone has the opportunity to access the digital world.

 - Francesca Gains, Professor of Public Policy and Academic Co-Director of Policy@Manchester (Chair)